 Scuba processes thousands of lines of data per second.
 There are several conditions that can influence Scuba's processing speed.
 If you think your imports are lagging, consider making adjustments in the following areas.

 The number of import nodes in your cluster—If you are importing a large volume of data and are not satisfied with the performance, you may need to increase the number of import nodes on your cluster.
 In general, it is recommended that you have 1 import node for every 4 data nodes.
 However, you can add ingest nodes to accommodate bulk imports, then remove the extra nodes after the bulk import is done.
-For more information, see Planning your Scuba deployment and consult with your Scuba Technical Account Manager.
+For more information, see Planning your Scuba deployment and consult with your Scuba Customer Success Manager.

 The number of data and string nodes in your cluster—The main constraint for a data tier is disk space.
 However, beware of under-provisioning the CPU and memory resources as it can result in reduced performance.
 You should also consider your expected data retention, and adjust your data node configuration accordingly.